-Why This Is The Best Time To Start A Chore Chart, According To An Expert
+Here's Why This Is The Perfect Time To Start A Chore Chart For Your Family

 With everyone stuck inside these days, there's probably a little more home upkeep needed than usual.
 That's okay, though, because you can take this opportunity to teach your kids a thing or two about the tasks that make a house run.
 Since everybody is also a little extra bored lately, now is the best time to start a chore chart for your family.